MV Kurdistan: Cause

 An inquiry later blamed the wreck on human error, with faulty welding to the ship's hull made shortly before the incident being deemed responsible.

 The cause of the crack was determined to be a defective butt weld in the port-side bilge keel.
 The area had been damaged in 1975 and repaired in 1977.
 It was also determined that the displacement of heated oil by cold water entering the cargo tanks contributed to the disaster.

 Later service

 Immediately following the accident, Kurdistan was brought into drydock and fitted with a new bow.
 While in drydock, she was transferred to the Hindustan Steam Shipping Company, itself managed by Common Brothers.
 Under her new operators, the ship was renamed Simonburn in 1979.
 The next year, the ship was transferred to the Northumbrian Shipping Company, also a part of Common Bros.
 Under her new owners, she was renamed to Aura Bravery.

 Her purchase while in drydock left Common Brothers to cover the cost of reconstruction, who financed the move with bank loans in hopes to achieve questionable profits previously forecasted.
 By 1982, the company had missed the forecasted profits and approached a crisis as its stock rapidly deflated, interest on debt mounted, and began losing money due to failed investments.
-To inject cash into the failing company, Aura Bravery was sold off.
+To inject cash into the failing company, Aura Bravery was sold.